qbists/style/names.md

 Directory names should be as short as can be managed, to minimize the length of the absolute paths.
 The minimum is a dot followed by two characters.

-!!! warning "Directories named with a dot and a single character are reserved for KX."
+:warning: **Directories named with a dot and a single character are reserved for KX.**

 We use the term _dictionary_ for local dictionary-valued variables, and for global dictionaries when used as structured data.
 For example,